Wednesday 24 February 2016

 I am still willing to pay the same for a one bedroom with private bath in the area.
 This arrangement, as I previously mentioned in Countering Gentrification — Eating Cheap and Healthy in Venice Beach [With a List of Places and Their Menus], leaves me about $20 for food per day.

-All these things considered, I spontaneously agreed and made my first weekly payment in advance.
+All these things considered, I spontaneously agreed to take the room and made my first weekly payment in advance.

-Later that day, I went back to my aunt’s house and brought my one luggage and one handbag.
+Later that day, I went to my aunts house and brought back one luggage and one handbag.

 Hotel living...and writing

 Of course being settled like that in a hotel made me relive 20 years of my life of being a ‘guest’.
-Since we left the Sheraton in 2001, I don’t remember staying for long periods in hotels, usually because they are expensive.
+Since we left the Sheraton in 2001, I dont remember staying for long periods in hotels, usually because they are expensive.
 Ten days have already passed since I first arrived at the Jolly and everything seems to going seamlessly.
+I ended up staying at the hotel for two years

-Being an organized minimalist, I only need housekeeping once a week, mainly to change the bed sheets.
+Being an organised minimalist, I only need housekeeping once a week, mainly to change the bed sheets.
 Though as I came to realize, there are even more perks: No worry about washing or drying any linen or towels, not even attempting to fold those damn fitted sheets.
-Endless supply of toilet paper, tissues, lotions, and shampoo (not that I use the shampoo myself).
+Endless supply of toilet paper, tissues, lotions, and shampoo (not that I use their shampoo myself).

 So as you can see in the below video, the room is kept clean and tidy, the garbage is taken out daily, and all is under control.